 Stock Prices and Investor Information Availability Sang H. Hoang, and Justin J. Hicks, PhD School of Social Sciences, Humanities, and Arts, University of California, Merced Information and investment decisions are directly related according to all fundamental models of corporate finance and economics.
 As such, this study proposes a direct measurement of capturing investor information with the use of Google Trends - Search Volume Index (SVI).
 We sampled the SVI of companies in the S&P 500 and their monthly stock prices; and monthly closing stock prices extracted from the University of Pennsylvania's Wharton Research Data Services database (WRDS).
 We ran a time-series regression from 2008 to 2018 and find that there is a significant relationship between SVI's web searches and the price of a stock 2 to 4 months from the time the search index makes a major change.
 The relationship between the SVI and the stock's monthly price is negative and statistically significant at the 2 month lag.
 In our findings, a 3 standard deviation increase in web searches leads to a 0.48 dollar decrease in stock price 2 months out, controlling all attributes of them firm.
 The implications of this research findings confirm that Google Trend's Search Volume Index can predict stock prices.
-Geographic Variation and Trend in ED Visits Among Adolescent Suicide, Alcohol, and Drugs within all Counties in California

-Daren Huang, Sidra Goldman-Mellor, PhD, MPH, and Kevin Kwan, MSPH School of Social Sciences, Humanities, and Arts, University of California, Merced According to the CDC, suicide rates went up by 30% in half of the states since 1999.
-Due to easier access to substance abuse, nearly half of the adolescents in high school have tried alcohol, marijuana or cigarettes (CDC, 2019).
-By looking at ED visits for self-harm, alcohol use, and drug use, research is needed to provide a clearer understanding of whether county-level rurality, economic region, and median household income influence rates of ED visits for substance abuse and self-harm.
+Geographic Variation and Trend in Adolescent ED Visits for Suicide Attempt, Alcohol Abuse, and Drug Abus wihin all Counties in California Daren Huang, Kevin Kwan, MSPH, and Sidra Goldman-Mellor, PhD, MPH School of Social Sciences, Humanities, and Arts, University of California, Merced According to the CDC, suicide rates went up by 30% in half of the states since 1999.
+By looking at ED visits in 2009-2013 for self-harm, alcohol, and drug abuse, research is needed to provide a clearer understanding of whether county-level rurality, economic region, and median household income influence rates of ED visits for substance abuse and self-harm.
 Data from the Office of Statewide Health and Planning Department (OSHPD) was utilized for this study.
 4 different quartiles were divided to examine the rate of median household income level in California.
 In addition, 9 different economic regions in California were explored.
-Lastly, rural areas by county was compared to urban areas.
-The household income results showed lower income counties who made less than \$53,000 had higher rates for all three behaviors.
+Lastly, urban areas by county was compared to rural areas.
+The results showed wealthier counties who had a median household income of \$53,000 had higher rates of self harm, alcohol, and drug abuse related visits compared to low income counties.
+No significant differences in rates between urban and rural counties for these behaviors were observed.
 As far as regions, Northern California regions are more prone to self-harm, alcohol and drugs.
-Finally, urban counties had higher alcohol and drug use rates, whereas rural counties experienced more self-harm among adolescents.
-Overall, these longitudinal trends showed the need for suicide prevention, self-harm related ED interventions and treatment programs in less fortunate counties.
+Overall, it is important to examine these behaviors in order to pinpoint which counties in California should be focused on to prevent future substance abuse and self-harm from occurring again.